SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/agents-webapi/index.md

 }
 ```

+You may also get a 200 OK with an internal error object.

 ## How to

 > [!NOTE]
-> The examples below are given using JavaScripty pseudo-code.
+> The examples below are given using JavaScripty pseudocode.

 * [Create a new company][2]
 * [Add a category list item][3]